Webb-Stiles Globe Logo

 Appliance Manufacturing

-Return slats enclosed with sheet metal to support tool lines or part staging above
+• We enclose return slats with sheet metal to support tool lines or part staging above

 Heavy Industry & Assembly